longguikeji/arkid/docs/en/docs/  Developer Guide/  Application Access/SignIn.md

 ### customize

-If your application does not want to access any of the following ways，If you want to access it with a self -defined protocol，Welcome to contact us： support@Dragon Turtle Technology.com
+If your application does not want to access any of the following ways，If you want to access it with a self -defined protocol，Welcome to contact us： support@longguikeji.com